jschomay/gene-pool-card-game/README.md

 ### Cells

-In order to pay a card from your hand to the table _face up_ as a "cell," you must pay the cost shown on the cell card by discarding that many tabled genes (minus any cost discount bonuses).
+In order to play a card from your hand to the table _face up_ as a "cell," you must pay the cost shown on the cell card by discarding that many tabled genes (minus any cost discount bonuses).